apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

     Yt = Yt + 1.0

 Here the DataManager contains the code for downloading and setting up NumPy arrays containing the data.
-It is noteworthy that the function get_preprocessed_dataset has options for basic standardization, interpolation and combining categorical features inside one column whose occurrences are below a certain threshold.
+It is noteworthy that the function get_preprocessed_dataset has options for basic standardization, interpolation, and combining categorical features inside one column whose occurrences are below a certain threshold.

 Step 2: Training
 ~~~~~~~~~~~~~~~~

-Now that we prepared the data we can use the multiLogReg function.
+Now that we prepared the data, we can use the multiLogReg function.
 First, we will train the model on our
 training data.
 Afterward, we can make predictions on the test data and assess the performance of the model.

 .. code-block:: python